 825 Santa Barbara St., Downtown

 This compact little shop stocks varieties from all over the world, as well as the gourmet accoutrements (jams, nuts, charcuterie) that take any cheese platter from good to transcendent.
-For a quick breakfast of fresh-baked pastry and coffee or a hearty lunch stop by the adjoining cafe (get the grilled-cheese).
 What’s more, they offer pro-hosted classes ranging in topic from ideal cheese-and-honey pairings to the basics of cake decorating.

 128 E. Canon Perdido St., Downtown